yeasy/docker-compose-files/hyperledger/1.0/README.md

 bbe31b98445f        hyperledger/fabric-ca        "fabric-ca-server ..."
 34 seconds ago      Up 33 seconds       7054/tcp, 0.0.0.0:8888->8888/tcp
 ```

-## Usage

-### Test chaincode with default channel
+## Use default channel

-By default, all the peer will join the system chain of `testchainid`.
+By default, all the peer will join the default chain of `testchainid`.

 ```bash
 $ docker exec -it fabric-cli bash